Homesickness: Theories of coping

 Many psychologists argue that research into the causes of homesickness is valuable for three reasons.
 First, homesickness is experienced by millions of people who spend time away from home (see McCann, 1941, for an early review) including children at boarding schools, residential summer camps and hospitals.

 Second, severe homesickness is associated with significant distress and impairment.
 There is evidence that homesick persons are present with non-traumatic physical ailments significantly more than their non-homesick peers.
 Homesick boys and girls complain about somatic problems and exhibit more internalising and externalising behaviours problems than their non-homesick peers.
 First-year college students are three times more likely to drop out of school than their non-homesick peers.
 Other data have pointed to concentration and academic problems in homesick students.
 And maladjustment to separation from home has been documented in hospitalized young people and is generally associated with slower recovery.
 See Thurber & Walton (2012) for a review.

 Third, learning more about how people cope with homesickness is a helpful guide to designing treatment programs.
 By complementing existing theories of depression, anxiety and attachment, a better theoretical understanding of homesickness can shape applied interventions.
 Among the most relevant theories that could shape interventions are those concerned with Learned Helplessness and Control Beliefs.

 Learned helplessness predicts that persons who develop a belief that they cannot influence or adjust to their circumstance of separation from home will become depressed and make fewer attempts to change that circumstance.
 Control beliefs theory predicts that negative affect is most likely in persons who perceive personal incompetence in the separation environment (e.g., poor social skills at a summer camp or university) and who perceive contingency uncertainty (e.g., uncertainty about whether friendly behavior will garner friends).
-Although these are not the only broad etiologic theories that inform homesickness, note that both theories hinge on control, the perception of which "reflects the fundamental human need for competence" (Skinner, 1995, p.
+Although these are not the only broad etiologic theories that inform homesickness, both theories hinge on control, the perception of which "reflects the fundamental human need for competence" (Skinner, 1995, p.
 8).
 This is particularly relevant to coping, because people's choice of how to respond to a stressor hinges partly on their perception of a stressor's controllability.

 An equally important coping factor is social connection, which for many people is the antidote to homesickness.
 As the results of several studies have suggested, social connection is a powerful mediator of homesickness intensity.